semana-io/hack-me/README.md

 ## Exercise

-Let's develop an application (local only) that allow the user to manage desks, employees and assignation day by day.
+Let's develop an application (local only) that allows the user to manage desks, employees and assignation day by day.

 The app will contain a main menu with 3 items: